PurpleMyst/scylla/README.md

 ## Special Thanks

-Special thanks to `Toph` on the HBG Discord for helping me out with this, creating the bootlogo, and giving me the idea!
+Special thanks to [sudot0ph](https://github.com/sudot0ph) for helping me out with this, creating the bootlogo, and giving me the idea!